OguzPastirmaci/oci-gpu-monitoring/README.md

 }
 ```

 6. If you don't see any errors in the logs, let's create a Cron job so the script runs automatically.
 The example job below runs the script every minute, but you can change the frequency of the Cron job depending on your needs.
+Custom metrics can be posted as frequently as every second (minimum frequency of one second), but the minimum aggregation interval is one minute.

 Open the crontab file:
 ```sh